 Who we are

-Speak for Animals is an innovative 501(c)3 charitable organization dedicated to saving and improving the lives of companion animals in the Upstate since 2003.
+Speak for Animals is an innovative 501(c)3 charitable organization dedicated to saving and improving the lives of companion animals in Upstate South Carolina since 2003.
 We accomplish our mission through:

 - Low Cost Spay and Neuter programs